ONER ACTIVE GmbH

 22-24 Boulevard Royal

-If you pay for your purchase with Klarna, your personal data will be transmitted to Klarna Bank AB, the operator of the payment service provider Klarna.
-The legal basis for the transmission of data is article 6, section 1 a, GDPR and article 6, section 1 b, GDPR.
+When choosing payment via Klarna, your personal data are disclosed to Klarna Bank AB, which is the operator of the Klarna payment service provider.
+The legal basis for the disclosure of the data is Art.
+6 (1) (a) GDPR and Art.
+6 (1) (b) GDPR.

-Klarna AB can be contacted as follows:
+Klarna AB can be reached as follows: